lingium/stan-case-study/docs/maindoc.md

 [External C++ (experimental)](https://pystan2.readthedocs.io/en/latest/external_cpp.html)\
 [Using the Stan Math C++ Library](https://cran.r-project.org/web/packages/StanHeaders/vignettes/stanmath.html)

 The existing materials exist in scattered documents.
-Here we provide working examples for stan's main interfaces and point out some noteworthy aspects in practice.
+Here we provide working examples and point out some noteworthy aspects in practice.

-Consider the following Stan model, based on the bernoulli [example](https://mc-stan.org/docs/cmdstan-guide/using-external-cpp-code.html) in the CmdStan documentation.
-Assume that there are the following Stan code and c++ header files in the same directory.
+Consider the following Stan model, based on the [bernoulli example](https://mc-stan.org/docs/cmdstan-guide/using-external-cpp-code.html) in the CmdStan documentation.
+Assume that there are the following Stan code and C++ header files in the same directory.

 `bernoulli_example.stan`